escfrpls/drochiczynpoleski/drgpls/content/post/Derevnaja_church.en.md

 4. 1754-1755 – Antoni Sztemberg
 5. 1757-1760 – Nepomucen Kozłowski

-It is not known what became of the church, but in 1745 a Greek Catholic church was built in Derevnaya.
+It is not known what became of the church, but in 1745 a Greek Catholic church was built in Derewna.

 ![1745_53658833912_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/3e12b80c-4d0d-48f9-bb4f-0baee1577ad1)